Raza Rumi

-Raza Ahmad Rumi is a Pakistani policy analyst and journalist.
+Raza Ahmad Rumi is a Pakistani Policy analyst and journalist.
 He is currently the editor of the Friday Times and chief editor of the online media platform Naya Daur Media.

 Family

 Rumi is the son of Sheikh Riaz Ahmad, who served as chief justice of the Supreme Court of Pakistan during the military rule of General Pervez Musharraf.

 He has been a development practitioner for more than two decades.
 He is Visiting Faculty at Cornell Institute for Public Affairs (now part of Brooks School of Public Policy) and has taught earlier at Ithaca College and New York University.
 Rumi has been a fellow at New America Foundation (2014); United States Institute of Peace (Sept 2014-March 2015) and a visiting fellow at National Endowment for Democracy.
-He is also a member of think tank at the Laboratory for Global Performance and Politics, School of Foreign Service, Georgetown University.
+He is also a member of a think tank at the Laboratory for Global Performance and Politics, at the School of Foreign Service, Georgetown University.

 Journalism

 As a journalist, Rumi was affiliated with the Daily Times (Pakistan).
-He has a longtime affiliation with The Friday Times, Pakistan's foremost liberal weekly paper as a writer and an editor for a decade.
+He has a longtime affiliation with The Friday Times, Pakistan's foremost liberal weekly paper, as a writer and an editor for a decade.
 Rumi is also a commentator for several publications which include Foreign Policy, Huffington Post, New York Times, The Diplomat, Fair Observer, CNN and Al Jazeera, Daily O, Scroll India, The Hindu, Indian Express, The News, Dawn, and Express Tribune.

 In Pakistan, he also worked in the broadcast media as an analyst and hosted talk shows at Capital TV and Express News.
 Rumi was also a Director at Jinnah Institute, a public policy think tank and Executive Director of Justice Network - a coalition of NGOs.